s123lin/projects/TensorflowNNFaceRecognition/README.md

 **Packages/Dependencies**: Python 3.5, Tensorflow, Scikit-Image, OpenCV3, SciPy, SciKit-Learn, h5py

 **Dataset**: The dataset used is from the [“Labeled Faces in the Wild” (LFW)](http://vis-www.cs.umass.edu/lfw/) and my own dataset (in the repository) that I made from googling images.
+LFW Dataset is not included in this repository, and will need to be downloaded in order to run the main experiment.
+Although the program can be run using the tiny dataset provided in the repository.
+It is quite small so it might not provide any interesting results, but it serves the purpose of providing a simple and fast demonstration.

 **Summary**

 In this analysis, two versions of the “Inception” CNN model are tested against two different approaches to facial recognition: the classifier and the triplet loss.
-The main training data was the “Labeled Faces in the Wild” (LFW).
+The main training data came from the “Labeled Faces in the Wild” (LFW) dataset.
 This dataset was manually broken into a larger training set (size = 13k images) and smaller testing set (size = 48 images).

 A type of Multi-task CNN was used to for pre-processing of images as it was more effective for images with distorted face angles/expressions.